archival-IIIF/server/readme.md

 - `IIIF_SERVER_DERIVATIVE_REL_PATH`: The relative path of the (read-write) derivatives under the data storage root path
 - `IIIF_SERVER_LOGO_REL_PATH`: The relative path to the image with the logo to add to the IIIF manifests
 - `IIIF_SERVER_AUDIO_REL_PATH`: The relative path to the image with the audio icon to add to the IIIF manifests
+- `IIIF_SERVER_METADATA_PATH`: The path to the folder which contains all the metadata
 - `IIIF_SERVER_LOGO_DIM`: The dimensions of the logo, separated by a ':'
 - `IIIF_SERVER_AUDIO_DIM`: The dimensions of the audio icon, separated by a ':'
 - `IIIF_SERVER_PDF_PAGES_THRESHOLD`: If defined, limit dynamic PDF creation per IP address when over this configured